Quote of the Week: “Always bear in mind that your own resolution to succeed is more important than any other.” ~Abraham Lincoln.

 Educating yourself about financial issues is an absolute must for retirement planning and a major reason many people cannot save is because they simply do not understand how to manage money.

 A simple and tested method is to automate savings after lowering spending.
 You can do this through measures such as check off system from your pay or standing orders.
 If you never see the money in the first place, there will be no temptation to spend it.

-Spending and saving are just habits and new habits can be learned and formed that are just as satisfying and a lot more enriching.
+Spending and saving are just habits and new habits can be learnt and formed that are just as satisfying and a lot more enriching.
 Examine your expenses closely.
 Little differences in spending today can make a big difference in your retirement savings tomorrow.

 Review your finances and ensure that you spend less than you earn.
 Create a budget that includes regular retirement savings, and stick to it.
 Take full advantage of your company’s pension plan if they have one, if your employer does not have one then open an individual retirement account and start contributing immediately.
 A registered individual retirement plan will accord you income tax benefits that will help your savings grow even faster over time.

 Take advantage of the structure and benefits of registered pension schemes when investing for retirement.
 These include employer-sponsored pension schemes (also called occupational schemes) where membership is compulsory; or individual pension schemes, such as the Zimele Personal Pension Scheme, where membership is voluntary.